 Each of Ray’s five native libraries distributes a specific ML task:

 Data: Scalable, framework-agnostic data loading and transformation across training, tuning, and prediction.

 Train: Distributed multi-node and multi-core model training with fault tolerance that integrates with popular training libraries.

 Tune: Scalable hyperparameter tuning to optimize model performance.

 Serve: Scalable and programmable serving to deploy models for online inference, with optional microbatching to improve performance.

 For custom applications, the Ray Core library enables Python developers to easily build scalable, distributed systems that can run on a laptop, cluster, cloud, or Kubernetes.
-It’s the foundation that Ray AIR and third-party integrations (Ray ecosystem) are built on.
+It’s the foundation that Ray AI libraries and third-party integrations (Ray ecosystem) are built on.

 Ray runs on any machine, cluster, cloud provider, and Kubernetes, and features a growing ecosystem of community integrations.